Code-Institute-Submissions/ms1-the_rolls/README.md

 The content on the site is my own and written by me.
 However, it should be noted that [vintageweddingscars.ie](http://www.vintageweddingcars.ie/) was used for overall inspiration on what should be included.

 ## Media
 [Pexels.com](https://www.pexels.com) .
-Used for the three royalty free stock photos in testimonials section.
+Used for the three royalty free stock photos in testimonials section and the background image on the 404 page.

 All other images are owned by me.
 Photographer: [David McClelland](https://davidmcclelland-photography.com/)